IRS Tax Form W-2, Wage and Tax Statement

 The IRS requires all employers to report the wage and salary information for their employees by means of Form W-2.
-But the W-2 form also reports the amount of state or federal taxes withheld from your paycheck.
+But the W-2 form reports the amount of state or federal taxes that are withheld from your paycheck as well.

 The information on the W-2 is extremely important when preparing your tax return especially for an employee.
 In order to insure you have it in time, the IRS requires the employer to send out the W-2 forms to an employee no later than January 31 (following the close of the tax year, which is usually December 31).

 You should only receive a W-2 if you are an employee.
 However if you happen to be an independent contractor or self-employed, and the work you do could be considered to be the same as an employee, but you will receive the earnings statement on Form 1099 rather than a W-2.

 The form is divided into distinct boxes, which report various items that are related to your income.
 Here is a brief set of instructions on filling out form W-2.

 The first box reports the total taxable salary or wages for federal income tax purposes.
 The figure includes your salary, reported tips, wages, bonuses, and any other taxable compensation.
 But it also includes taxable fringe benefits (like group term life insurance).

 It doesn’t include any pre-tax benefits (like your savings contributions to a 401(k) plan, your health insurance and other such types of pre-tax benefits).
 The amount from this box is also reported on the 7th line of Form 1040/1040A or on the 1st line of Form 1040EZ.
 In case you have multiple w-2 forms, add up the amounts from all the box 1 and place the total on the lines mentioned above.

 The 2nd box reports the sum total amount withheld from your paycheck for the purpose of federal income taxes.
 This figure represents the amount paid for federal taxes throughout the year.